 Marital Home (Real Estate Law)

-Many couples seeking divorce own a marital home and sometimes even investment property.
+Many couples seeking divorce own a marital home and sometimes, investment property.
 Real property (real estate) is subject to division according to Wisconsin marital property law.
-Attorney Flessas understands real estate law, not only a real estate attorney, but with his 32 years of real estate brokerage experience.
+Attorney Flessas understands real estate law, not only as a real estate attorney, but with his 32 years of real estate brokerage experience.
 He knows the value of real estate, how to deal with real estate brokers, title companies, inspections, defects and working with other professionals associated with a real estate transaction.

 When there is equity in the home, just like any other marital asset, home equity must be divided.
 Methods to achieve division include one spouse refinancing the property and paying the other spouse their share of the equity.
 Another method is the complete sale of the real estate and disbursing the equity at closing to each spouse.